Walland, Tennessee: Early history

 In October 1567, the Juan Pardo expedition is believed to have crossed Little River at what is now Walland.
 The expedition arrived from the east via Reed Creek and headed west along Hesse Creek, traversing part of Chilhowee Mountain and Happy Valley en route to the village of "Chalahume" on the Little Tennessee River.

-By the time permanent Euro-American settlers arrived in the area in the 1780s, Miller's Cove was part of a vast Cherokee hunting ground.
+By the time Euro-American settlers arrived in the area in the 1780s, Miller's Cove was part of a vast Cherokee hunting ground.
 Along with fertile land typical of any limestone cove, the various Cherokee trails in the vicinity drew the first settlers to Miller's Cove in the late 18th century.
 The Great Indian Warpath passed through Maryville to the north, and the Tuckaleechee and Southeastern Trail forked in Tuckaleechee Cove to the south.
 The Overhill Cherokee villages of Chilhowee and Tallassee lay the other end of Chilhowee Mountain.

-The first Euro-American settlers arrived in Blount County around 1785, during a period of heightened tensions with the Cherokee.
-The county's early pioneers erected a series of small forts to protect themselves against sporadic Cherokee attacks, most of which were located in the vicinity of the Warpath.
+The first Euro-American settlers arrived in Blount County around 1785, during a period when the Cherokee were increasingly resistant to colonial intrusion.
+Cherokee warriors attempted to repulse the colonists through sporadic attacks in the vicinity of the Warpath, but the foreigners successfully countered them by erecting small defensive forts.

 Miller's Cove is probably named after Alexander Miller and his brother, Andrew Miller, who built cabins in the cove sometime around 1800.
 A few years before the Millers arrived, Swiss immigrant John Hess built a grist mill in the west end of the cove.
 He was followed by the Martin family, whose mill was situated in the cove's eastern section.
 Other early settlers in Miller's Cove included Alexander Reed and John Waters, both of whom arrived before 1810.

 In 1810, Miller's Cove Baptist Church was formed from the division of Tuckaleechee Baptist Church between Miller's Cove and Wear Cove.
 The church remains one of the oldest congregations in Blount County.